Liberia, Costa Rica: A Working City With Hidden Gems

 Services and Amenities in Liberia, Costa Rica

-Things to do in Liberia, Costa Rica
+Things to Do in Liberia, Costa Rica

 Just because Liberia is more of a “working” city, that doesn’t mean it’s completely lacking in treasures for a traveler to explore.
 In fact, many tourists are surprised about the attractions in and around the city.

-Liberia’s bustling downtown features a modern Catholic church, a big plaza, and park surrounded by small shops and restaurants.
+Liberia’s bustling downtown features a modern Catholic church, a big plaza, and a park surrounded by small shops and restaurants.
 Central Park is a popular gathering spot for locals and often hosts live music on weekends.
 Vendors sell refreshing pipas (coconuts) from a pushcart, and park benches offer a shade on the great number of hot sunny days which Guanacaste is famous for.

 Also located in the heart of town, the Museo de Guanacaste (Guanacaste Museum) represents the rich culture and history of this proud part of Costa Rica, displaying work from local and national artists.

 Two blocks north of the park there is a building called the Casa de Vico (newspaper house) where locals plaster it with newspaper clippings.
 The building allows residents of Liberia to express themselves uniquely.
 Many articles are ancient, and it is not uncommon to see a Liberian pasting over older pieces with more exciting and recent news.